pact-foundation/pact-jvm/provider/maven/README.md

 Maven plugin for verifying pacts against a provider.

+**NOTE: If you are running your tests with the JUnit runners, you do not need this plugin.**

 The Maven plugin provides a `verify` goal which will verify all configured pacts against your provider.

 ## To Use It